jalal-82/Tetris/README.md

 *   The window arrangement.
 This is an array of boolean values, of the same length as the size of the tile.
-The squares that make up each tile are numbered, from 1 to the size, by column in order from left to right, and in order from bottom to top within each column.
+The squares that make up each tile are numbered, from 1 to the size, by column in order from left to right, and in order from bottom to top within each column, when the tile is its original orientation (as in the image above).
+When the tile is rotated, the numbering of the squares rotates along with it.
 Each value in the array represents if a window is present on the corresponding square of the tile.

 The `Placement` class has the public methods to retrieve each of these